Social Media And Eating Disorders

 These role models challenge perfection standards and encourage self-love, helping individuals appreciate their uniqueness.
 By modelling realistic beauty, they foster self-acceptance and counteract harmful societal ideals.

-14. Encouragement of Media Literacy
+14. Encouragement Of Media Literacy

 Social media raises awareness about filters, photo editing, and curated content.
 Promoting media literacy helps individuals recognize unrealistic portrayals, reducing their influence on body image.